 One cup of spinach contains 24mg of sodium and 156mg of magnesium.
 The best part about it, though, is how easy it is to throw into smoothies and shakes.
 You can add a cup of spinach to nearly any type of smoothie and not even notice it’s in there.

 There is roughly 420mg of potassium in one banana compared to just 50mg of potassium in one 828ml bottle of Gatorade.
-Bananas are equally as portable as Gatorade and just as great in a smoothie as spinach.
+Bananas are equally as portable and just as great in a smoothie as spinach.
 Adding a cup of spinach and a banana to a smoothie is a great way to include many electrolytes lost through sweat.

 Bananas get all the hype, but avocados are the true potassium powerhouse.
 One avocado contains roughly 975mg of potassium – over twice as much as found in a banana – and 58mg of magnesium.